MicrosoftDocs/customer-voice/fp-docs/create-multilingual-survey.md

 ## Step 2: Add translations

+There are two options to add translations:

+1. Add translation for individual languages
+2. Add translation for all languages together

+### Option 1: Add translation for individual languages

 1. In the **Multilingual** pane, hover over the language for which you want to add translations, and then select the **Edit** icon.

     > [!div class=mx-imgBorder]